ccavanaugh/jgnash/README.md

 ### Linux Tips:

-jGnash is not compatible with the GCJ Java installation preinstalled on older Linux distributions.
+jGnash is not compatible with the GCJ Java installation pre-installed on older Linux distributions.
 You will need to install the OpenJDK or Oracle Java Platform and correctly set the default for jGnash to operate correctly.